/ /

 We went up and down the trail to the right, which is apparently the harder option, but I don’t think we knew that at the time.
 Make sure to stop at the two viewpoints on the way up, both of which have great views of the Columbia River Gorge.

-We made it to the top and it was… completely shrouded in fog.
-Despite being sunny a few minutes earlier.
 We waited for about fifteen minutes at the top in the frigid wind and mist before deciding we were over it and retreating back to the sunny slopes just below the summit.

 Be prepared for fog and wind with plenty of layers.

-Hurricane Hill (Olympic National Park)
+The Hurricane Hill Trail (Olympic National Park)

 • Length: 3.2 miles